kiboschool/course-frontend-web-dev/src/lessons/javascript-review/start-here/what-is-html-css-and-js.md

-# What is html css and js
+# What is html css and js?

-I would like to start by distinguishing between this 3 languages, how do they look like and what do they do.

 ![Untitled](./what-is-html-css-and-js/untitled.png)